PROGRESS

 Top dam

 On the left is an area that is a homogenous green: this was almost all Mauritius Thorn that is now being returned to a wetland, bisected by two streams (2022).
+See the change in the ‘texture’ of the landscape in the drone image taken in 2024.

 • Area size: 5, 834 square metres